scorpiodiagrams/fdg/wiki/appendix_a.md

 ;; 946
 ```

-Both =a-list= and =another-list= share the same tail (their =cdr=).
+Both #Code(a-list) and #Code(another-list) share the same tail (their #Code(cdr)).

-There is a predicate =pair?= that is true of pairs and false on all other types of data.
+There is a predicate #Code(pair?) that is true of pairs and false on all other types of data.

 Vectors are simpler than lists.
-There is a constructor =vector= that can be used to make vectors and a selector =vector-ref for accessing the elements of a vector:
+There is a constructor #Code(vector) that can be used to make vectors and a selector =vector-ref for accessing the elements of a vector:

 ```Scheme
 (define a-vector